As of Dec 10, 2016

 Missions – where the magic happens.

-Here come all the missions for this story.
+Here come all the missions for a story.

 So let me go through this in more detail.

 First is the ID of a mission, the most important part.